Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Abstract

 \section{Abstract}

 Cooling the motion of trapped ions to near the quantum ground state is crucial for many applications in quantum information processing and quantum metrology.
 However, certain motional modes of trapped-ion crystals can be difficult to cool due to weak or zero interaction between the modes and the cooling radiation, typically laser beams.
-We overcome this challenge by coupling a mode with weak cooling radiation interaction to one with strong cooling radiation interaction using parametric modulation of the trapping potential, thereby enabling indirect cooling of the former.
+We overcome this challenge by coupling a mode that interacts weakly with cooling radiation to one that interacts strongly with cooling radiation using parametric modulation of the trapping potential, thereby enabling indirect cooling of the weakly-interacting mode.
 In this way, we demonstrate near-ground-state cooling of motional modes with weak or zero cooling radiation interaction in multi-ion crystals of the same and mixed ion species, specifically $^{9}$Be$^{+}$-$^{9}$Be$^{+}$, $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$, and $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ crystals.
 This approach can be generally applied to any Coulomb crystal where certain motional modes cannot be directly cooled efficiently, including crystals containing molecular ions, highly-charged ions, charged fundamental particles, or charged macroscopic objects.